andreasonny83/lighthouse-ci/README.md

 ## Lighthouse flags

 In addition to listed `lighthouse-ci` configuration flags, it is also possible to pass any native `lighthouse` flags.
-To see the full list of available flags, please refer to the official [Gloogle Lighthouse documentation](https://github.com/GoogleChrome/lighthouse#cli-options).
+To see the full list of available flags, please refer to the official [Google Lighthouse documentation](https://github.com/GoogleChrome/lighthouse#cli-options).

 eg.